The nose can recognise more than one trillion distinct scents.

 When describing a smell, try to think about all the different aspects of it.
 What does it remind you of?
 What sensations does it evoke?

 The more specific you can be when writing, the easier it will be for your readers to visualize and understand what you are trying to communicate.
+Using a dictionary can help you find the precise words and meanings that accurately convey your thoughts.
 However, there is no one right answer to describe a smell.
 It's all about using your sensory words to create a vivid picture in the reader's mind.

 Here are some approaches you can take when starting to think about how to describe a smell.